loydg/svg_wordcloud/README.md

             """
-            this is all it takes to transform x,y to svg space it was arrived at using the same skills required of computer graphics programmers https://twitter.com/erkaman2/status/1104105232034861056
+            this is all it takes to transform x,y to svg space it was arrived at using the methods of computer graphics programmers https://twitter.com/erkaman2/status/1104105232034861056
             """
             if orientation is None: